pa11y/pa11y/README.md

 Options:

-  -h, --help           output usage information
-  -V, --version        output the version number
-  -c, --config <path>  the path to a JSON or JavaScript config file -s, --sitemap <url>  the path to a sitemap
-  -j, --json           Output results as JSON
+  -h, --help                      output usage information -V, --version                   output the version number -c, --config <path>             the path to a JSON or JavaScript config file -s, --sitemap <url>             the path to a sitemap -f, --sitemap-find <pattern>    a pattern to find in sitemaps.
+Use with --sitemap-replace -r, --sitemap-replace <string>  a replacement to apply in sitemaps.
+Use with --sitemap-find -j, --json                      Output results as JSON
 ```

 ### Configuration